fortune-c/fortune-c/README.md

 <br>
 <br>
 - 🔭 Looking for an ...<br>
-- 📚 Currently learning ML & Quant<br>
+- 📚 Currently learning ML<br>
-- 🔍 Love to explore ARM in the future<br>
+- 🔍 Love to explore ARM & Quant in the future<br>
 - ⚡ In my free time, I enjoy gaming 🎮 & watching anime 🎬<br>
 </p>